-Nonlinear optics is a part of optics, dealing with various kinds of optical nonlinearities e.g. in nonlinear crystal materials or optical fibers.
+Nonlinear optics is a part of optics, dealing with various kinds of optical nonlinearities e.g. in nonlinear crystal materials (including both dielectrics and semiconductors) or in optical fibers and other waveguide devices.
 Nonlinear effects with light are those where e.g. twice the optical input intensities does not simply result in twice the output intensities.
 For low optical intensities, nonlinear effects become very weak.
+In most cases, one exploits either the χ(2) nonlinearity or the χ(3) nonlinearity of the medium, and sometimes the delayed nonlinear response based on those.
 See the article on nonlinearities for more details and examples.

-Nonlinear fiber optics does partly deal with nonlinear frequency conversion (e.g., with supercontinuum generation and fiber-optical parametric oscillators), but also with other uses of fiber nonlinearities – for example, with nonlinear amplification and signal processing.
+Nonlinear fiber optics partly deals with nonlinear frequency conversion (e.g., with supercontinuum generation and fiber-optical parametric oscillators), but also with other uses of fiber nonlinearities – for example, with nonlinear amplification and signal processing.

 Nonlinear interactions are also very important for many experiments in quantum optics.

 Here you can submit questions and comments.
 As far as they get accepted by the author, they will appear above this paragraph together with the author’s answer.
 The author will decide on acceptance based on certain criteria.
 Essentially, the issue must be of sufficiently broad interest.

 Please do not enter personal data here; we would otherwise delete it soon.
 (See also our privacy declaration.)
 If you wish to receive personal feedback or consultancy from the author, please contact him e.g. via e-mail.

 By submitting the information, you give your consent to the potential publication of your inputs on our website according to our rules.
 (If you later retract your consent, we will delete those inputs.)
 As your inputs are first reviewed by the author, they may be published with some delay.